chris-rutkowski/taptest/docs/docs/tutorial-basics/tt-tutorial.md

     );
   }
 }
 ```
 </details>

+Run the app to see how it works, before we add TapTest.

 ## 📦 Add TapTest dependencies

-TapTest uses a two-package approach to keep your production app lean.
+TapTest uses a two-package approach to keep your production app lean while maintaining clean namespace separation and clear concerns.

 ```yaml title="pubspec.yaml"
 dependencies: